gz73/no_quote_first_post/README.md

-# Tojag no quote last post
+# Tojag no quote first post

 ## Installation

-Copy the extension to phpBB/ext/tojag/nqlp
+Copy the extension to phpBB/ext/tojag/nqfp

-Go to "ACP" > "Customise" > "Extensions" and enable the "No quote last post" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "No quote first post" extension.

 ## License